brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 [Table of Contents](#table-of-contents)

-# Step 11: Add the New Palette to the Palette Category Markdown Page
+# Step 11: Add the New Palette to the Palette Category Markdown Pages

-Add an entry to the correct palette category markdown page for the new palette.
+Add an entry to each applicable palette category markdown page for the new palette.
 This entry will include the Coolors Palette Widget, TypeScript example, and a link to the palette's source.

 Be sure to add the new markdown section to the Table of Contents.

-The palette should only be added to one category markdown file, preferably the most specific category.

 If the palette is a gradient (i.e. the `IS_GRADIENT` property is set to `true`), add an entry for the new palette to the gradient palettes markdown page.